matestack/matestack-ui-core/README.md

   </div>
 </div>
 ```
-As you can see, the page is wrapped in a div with an id generated from the
+As you can see, each component receives an id that is automatically created
-class/module name.
-These ids get created automatically, but can be overwritten
-in the page response.
-Those ids should help you style specific parts of your
+using the components' name.
+Those ids should help you style specific parts of
-page later on.
+your page later on, and can be overwritten in the page response if you need more freedom.

 Note:
 - "row", "col", "plain" are predefined core components